dynamicweb/swiffy-slider/readme.md

 - Indicators - Navigate to slide by clicking indicator
 - Auto play - Automatically slide with specified interval
 - Auto pause - Stop playing when mouse is hovering carousel or touch is used
-- Scripting - Automatic or manual initialization of slider instances using `swiffySlider.init` or `swiffySlider.initSlider`
+- Scripting - Automatic or manual initialization of slider instances using `swiffyslider.init` or `swiffyslider.initSlider`
-- Scripting - Execute scripts when an item is done sliding using `swiffySlider.onSlideEnd`
+- Scripting - Execute scripts when an item is done sliding using `swiffyslider.onSlideEnd`
 - Scripting - Start and stop automatic sliding using script

 ## What's included